RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Boat Race/Boat Race.md

 + Start a new project, and delete the cat sprite, so that your project is empty.

-+ For this project, you should have a 'Resources' folder, containing all of the images you'll need.
++ For this project, you should have a 'Project Resources' folder, containing all of the images you'll need.
 Make sure that you can find this folder, and ask your club leader if you can't find it.

 	![screenshot](boat-resources.png)

-+ From this 'Resources' folder, import 'background.png' as the stage backdrop and 'boat.png' as a new sprite.
++ From this 'Project Resources' folder, import 'background.png' as the stage backdrop and 'boat.png' as a new sprite.
+If you don't have these images you can draw them yourself!

 + Rename your sprite 'Player 1', shrink it slightly, and move it to the bottom of the stage.